skillstation/algorithmic-thinking/index.md

 | 27        | less than 30  |
 | 42        | less than 50  |
 | 99        | less than 100 |

-Here's the refined version of your question with five test cases:

 ---